 - You’ll miss out on valuable tax deductions against your side hustle income.

-Solution: Purchase business accounting software, like TurboTax, and record all of your expenses—as well as your income—as they occur.
+Solution: Purchase business accounting software and record all of your expenses—as well as your income—as they occur.
 Alternatively, you can set up a dedicated business checking account, that you run all your expenses through.
 That will provide you with an automatic written record of your expenses.
 You can also deposit your side hustle income into the same account.